Smalls1652/SmallsOnline.AVD.ResourceManager/README.md

 ## 🏗️ Setting up

-For info on how to deploy this into your own Azure subscription, [check out the docs](./docs/README.md)!
+For info on how to deploy this into your own Azure subscription, [check out the docs in the wiki](https://github.com/Smalls1652/SmallsOnline.AVD.ResourceManager/wiki)!

 ## 🧑‍💻 Building from source